GraphScope/GRIN/docs/source/property_api.rst

 currently they are the same thing.

 To get a vertex from its p.k. values, we will first put all the values into a row according to the properties of p.k..
-Then we will use the row to get the vertex handler.
+Then we will use the row to get the vertex handle.
 The following example shows how to get the vertex of type "person" with name "marko" and age 29.